 The Offeror may use any means it wishes to make its oral presentation except for pre-recorded videotaped presentations.
 The Offeror must supply all equipment and materials necessary for its oral presentation.
-At the end of the oral presentation, for record purposes, the Offeror shall provide the SEB with an electronic copy on USB flash drive and a paper copy of any documents and/or Power Point slides presented.
+At the end of the oral presentation, for record purposes, the Offeror shall provide the SEB with an electronic copy via email sent to FNALcompetition@science.doe.gov of any documents and/or slides presented.
 Offerors are reminded to consider marking the materials with any appropriate restrictive legends.